peterpih/Notes/Ruby Language Syntax.md

 https://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Control_Structures#if

-It is conventional in **Ruby** to have "?" at the end of the methid if the method returns a boolean
+It is conventional in **Ruby** to have "?" at the end of the method if the method returns a boolean

 **<<** appends two objects is strings
 **+** concatenates two strings forming a third string (uses more memory)